Sahelyana/Sahelyana/README.md

 ## See me on👉 [Connect Linkdin](https://www.linkedin.com/feed/?trk=guest_homepage-basic_google-one-tap-submit)

-## 🏫 I’m currently Studying on Presidential Graduate School
+- 🏫 I’m currently Studying in Presidential Graduate School

 <!--
 **Sahelyana/Sahelyana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.